marcelauliano/MitoHiFi/README.md

 ------ This is v2 -------

-MitoHiFi is a python pipeline distributed under the [license](LICENSE)
+MitoHiFi is a python pipeline distributed under the [License](LICENSE)

+MitoHifi was first developed to assemble the mitogenomes of the Darwin Tree of Life Project

 --------------------------------------